shorepine/tulipcc/README.md

 ```
 cd ports/esp32
 export ../../esp-idf/export.sh
+pip3 install littlefs-python
 # Connect your esp32s3 board over USB (from the UART connector)
 ls /dev/cu* # see what port it is on
 idf.py -D MICROPY_BOARD=TULIP4 -p PORT_YOU_FOUND flash
+python tulip_fs_create.py # first run only, will erase flash
 idf.py -D MICROPY_BOARD=TULIP4 -p PORT_YOU_FOUND monitor
 ```

+On ESP32S3 The "GPU" hardware is mostly implemented in the `esp_lcd_bw` fork of `esp_lcd`.
+That's in our local components folder.

 Some development guidelines if you'd like to help contribute!